nahumck/nahumck.me/posts/2016/01/how-to-apply-the-note.md

 **Email Checklist**

 Checklists are very similar to Projects, but with one key distinction: tasks within a Project can have their own due/start dates, whereas tasks within Checklists cannot.
-For the [Email 2Do Checklist](https://drafts4-actions.agiletortoise.com/a/1f4) action to work, you need to have the items below the first line in a numbered list in order to capture the tasks within the checklist, so be mindful of that when formatting your note.[1](#fn-1 "see footnote") Also, using Email 2Do requires the use of the GTD Inbox for capturing incoming email; I suggest you read the [support article](http://www.2doapp.com/kb/article/learn-how-to-capture-emails-as-tasks.html) on 2Do’s website for full setup details of the feature.
+For the [Email 2Do Checklist](https://drafts4-actions.agiletortoise.com/a/1f4) action to work, you need to have the items below the first line in a numbered list in order to capture the tasks within the checklist, so be mindful of that when formatting your note.[^1] Also, using Email 2Do requires the use of the GTD Inbox for capturing incoming email; I suggest you read the [support article](http://www.2doapp.com/kb/article/learn-how-to-capture-emails-as-tasks.html) on 2Do’s website for full setup details of the feature.

 ![Checklist Format](/images/Example-Checklist-Format.png)